Does Alcohol Stop Fat Burning: Truth & Healthy Advices 2023

 The “Empty” Calories In Alcohol

-Alcohol can be classified as its own nutrient, independent from the three macronutrients: dietary protein, fat, and carbohydrates.
+Alcohol affects weight loss and can be classified as its own nutrient, independent of the three macronutrients: dietary protein, fat, and carbohydrates.

 Unlike macronutrients, alcohol has no nutritional benefits.